aloyzzz/MAVERIC-Data-Viewer/README.md

 # MAVERIC GSS — Database Viewer

-A web-based telemetry and mission archive browser for the MAVERIC ground station database.
-Queries a local SQLite file directly via a Node.js API server, with a React frontend that mirrors the existing console design language.
+A web-based telemetry and mission archive browser for the MAVERIC ground station.
+Ingests `.jsonl` pass files, stores them in PostgreSQL, and serves a React frontend for browsing, filtering, and exporting data.

 ---

-## Quick start
+## Quick start (development)

 ```bash
 npm install